In the next paragraphs, you will be reading about 30 detailed tattoo statistics for 2023.

 Tattoo Artist Statistics 2023

 What about the people who do the tattooing?
-Here are some interesting tattoo statistics about tattoo artists you will enjoy.
+Here are some interesting statistics about tattoo artists you will enjoy.

 24. 56 Hours and 36 Minutes Is the Record for The Longest Tattoo Session.